 After graduating from college in 1972 with a B.S. degree in Physics.
 I bought one of the first Apple II+ computers, loaded it up to the max, and began programming stock price data analysis algorithms in Pascal.
 I've been at this research since then with stocks, options, commodities, futures, and currencies.

-During this period of research I founded and ran a successful martial arts school and a real estate investment company, as well as having a 33 year career as a senior web based business applications software engineer.
+During this period of research I founded and ran a successful real estate investment company, and a martial arts school, as well as having a 33 year career as a senior web based business applications software engineer.

-In 2007 and in my 60s I stumbled onto the FOREX market and was immediately struck with its characteristics that no other market could match.
-I immediately set out on not only a comprehensive study of this market, but also writing thousands and thousands of lines of computer programming simulation, analysis, and trading.
+In 2007 and in my 60s I stumbled onto the world FOREX foreign currency markets and was immediately struck with its characteristics that no other market could match.
+I immediately set out on not only a comprehensive study of this market, but also writing thousands and thousands of lines of computer programming simulation, analysis, and trading software applications.

 I made my first live FOREX trade on 02/20/12 at 07:39 am EST. I went short 1 mini 10k lot EURUSD at 1.3257 and covered at 1.3261 for a loss of $4.10 but ended the trading session up $15.40.
 However, by early April of 2013, after about 380 trades, that account was down to $690.65, a loss of $1,309.35 or 65%.
 Margin requirements at the time for the mini account were $320, leaving me with less than $350 in trading capital.
 The account, and me, were for all practical purposes: D.O.A.